capulet/fxpro-assignment/Readme.txt

 This program calculates the water accumulated inside the pits.
-This program cannot simulate the amount of blocks of water would flow and accumulate across the pits within Landscape.
+This program cannot simulate to fill the amount of blocks of water, which would eventually flow and accumulate across the pits within Landscape.

 Note: clean code principles are applied at certain level, comments are used where ever necessary to explain function of complex method.